Catalogues/Manuals

 For further details of the Stitch and Tape Boat Construction Manual and what it covers click here.

-A MANUAL OF STRIP PLANK CONSTRUCTION TECHNIQUES
+STRIP PLANK BOAT CONSTRUCTION

 Strip planking is an increasingly popular method of boat construction (over half of all our new design work is for strip planked craft).
 It enables the amateur boat builder to produce a beautiful round bilged hull without having traditional boat building skills.
 It is certainly an easy method of round bilged hull construction and one which produces a very tough 'one piece' monocoque hull shell which will require little maintenance and which will last far longer than a conventionally built wood hull.

-The Manual starts by discussing the merits of strip planking and the types of hulls that are best suited to this method of construction.
+This new version of the Manual starts by discussing the merits of strip planking and the types of hulls that are best suited to this method of construction.
 It goes through the possible difficulties of strip planking certain hull shapes and how these difficulties may be over come.
 Suitable materials for constructing the hull are discussed including the use of square edged versus profile edged planks and epoxy versus polyurethane glues.
 Guidance and examples are also given for calculating material requirements.

-NEW SAILS FOR THE HOME BOAT BUILDER
+SAILS FOR THE HOME BOAT BUILDER

 This new manual incorporates our old "Manual of Sail Making for the Home Boatbuilder" but now also includes several new sections.
 These include a discussion of the most popular rigs used for dinghies, dayboats and yachts (traditional and modern), how to balance the rig with the hull of a boat (for those wanting to change rig), how to design and make a simple Junk Rig, a lengthened section on re-cutting (altering) existing sails (for those using 2nd hand sails from another design), positioning deck gear and fault finding, how to purchase new sails from a sail maker (including a list of UK sail makers) and a list of companies who sell sail making materials and tools.